-If you look up a property owned by an LLC using a public records search tool, you’ll get exactly that—the name of an LLC.
+If you look up the public records of a property owned by an LLC, you’ll get exactly that—the name of an LLC.

-In order to find out who is behind this LLC, you will need to go further down the “rabbit hole” of public records.
+In order to find out who is behind the LLC, you will need to go further down the “rabbit hole” of public records.

-Also, don’t be surprised if you find out that the members of an LLC you’re researching are LLCs also.
+Don’t be surprised however, if you find out that the members of the LLC you’re researching are other LLCs.

 A New Way to Search Owner Records

-The Reonomy Platform streamlines the entire owner records search process by:
+The Reonomy Platform streamlines the entire property owner research process by:

-- Enabling you to conduct in-depth research on those properties and owners with layers of detailed building and lot, sales, debt, tenant, ownership, and tax information.
+- Enabling you to conduct in-depth research on those properties and owners and view details like building and lot data, sales, debt, tenant, ownership, and tax information.

-- Giving you access to commercial owner phone numbers, email, and mailing addresses for faster and more direct outreach.
+- Giving you direct access to commercial owners’ phone numbers, emails, and mailing addresses.

-As we discussed earlier in the article, property owner records are maintained independently by each county’s tax assessment authority.
+As we mentioned earlier in the article, property owner records are maintained independently by each county’s recorder or tax assessment authority.

 Furthermore, the property ownership details that are available will differ from place to place.